Head to our Facebook Group, "Magnesium Made Simple" to ask questions learn a lot more about magnesium in general.

 Some people also report vivid dreams.
 This is because magnesium can help you ease into a deeper phase of sleep known as the rapid eye movement (REM) sleep, during which dreams occur.
 Increased vivid dreaming is an indication that the magnesium is working!

 I don't seem to be able to take a teaspoon without having too loose stools, what can I do?

-If you use Magnesium Rub on a regular basis houw much Calcium do you need to take or eat to maintain the proper balance of these minerals?
+If you use magnesium on a regular basis how much calcium do you need to take or eat to maintain the proper balance of these minerals?
 And, what form of calcium is best to take?
-Thank you.

 If your diet has a lot of calcium, and you take a calcium supplement, the supplement will rob you of your magnesium because calcium needs magnesium to be absorbed.
-If you get too much calcium, it will end up as calcium deposits in your joints and other parts of your body.
+If you get too much calcium, it will end up as calcium deposits in your joints and other parts of your body, including your arteries.
 If you get too much magnesium, it just gets eliminated though the colon in the form of too loose stools.
 So it is better to over supplement magnesium than calcium.

 I'm allergic to corn and anything derived from it.
 Is the magnesium citrate in the MAG365 derived from corn?
 If not, from where is it derived?

 The magnesium is derived from sea water.
 The other ingredient is citric acid that makes it magnesium citrate.
 The citric acid is made from sugar beets.